 We offer pastoral support to young people via pre-arranged one-to-one meetings, in small groups and during a pastoral session at Kinver High School every Tuesday lunchtime, when our Youth Pastor, Jon Pedley, is available to chat to and offer support.

 The Youth Alpha course is an opportunity for any young person to explore the Christian faith in a relaxed, non-threatening way over ten thought-provoking sessions.
 It’s low key, friendly and fun, plus there’s always food!
-We plan to run another Youth Alpha series after Easter, so watch this space for more info.
+Click here for info on our latest Alpha…

 Training, Teaching & Supporting